Death toll climbs to 4 in California's largest wildfire this season | Science-Environment

 The latest two victims were found on Monday at separate homes along a highway that runs through the fire zone in the Klamath National Forest about 300 miles (483 km) north of San Francisco, according to a statement issued by the Siskiyou County Sheriff's Office.
 The remains of two other people, who were apparently trying to escape the fire at the last minute, were discovered on Sunday inside a burned-out car that ran off the driveway of another home along the same highway, sheriff's officials said on Monday.

+Search teams have located two more bodies in an area scorched by a forest fire raging for a fifth day in northern California near the Oregon border, bringing to four the number of lives lost in the state's biggest blaze this year, officials said on Tuesday.
+The latest two victims were found on Monday at separate homes along a highway that runs through the fire zone in the Klamath National Forest about 300 miles (483 km) north of San Francisco, according to a statement issued by the Siskiyou County Sheriff's Office.

+The remains of two other people, who were apparently trying to escape the fire at the last minute, were discovered on Sunday inside a burned-out car that ran off the driveway of another home along the same highway, sheriff's officials said on Monday.
 Authorities said no further information would be released on any of the deaths until positive identification is made and the next of kin have been notified.

-As of Tuesday, the so-called McKinney fire had charred more than 56,000 acres (22,662 hectares) of drought-stressed timber, tall grass and brush.
+Since erupting on Friday, the so-called McKinney fire has charred more than 56,000 acres (22,662 hectares) of drought-parched timber, tall grass and brush, fire officials said on Tuesday.
+Roughly 4,500 people were under evacuation orders as of Tuesday, sheriff's spokesperson Courtney Kreider said, adding that an estimated 100 structures, from sheds to houses, have gone up in flames.

-Some 2,000 residents have been ordered evacuated since the blaze erupted on Friday.
-Numerous homes have been destroyed and nearly 5,000 dwellings were listed as threatened by flames, but authorities have yet to quantify the extent of property losses.
+The unincorporated riverfront enclave of Klamath River, with a population of fewer than 200 residents, was especially hard hit, losing numerous homes and its community center to the fire, Kreider said.
+Nearly 5,000 dwellings countywide were listed as threatened by flames.

 Burns said thunderstorms in the forecast may bring welcome rainfall to the area, or erratic winds that could fan the flames anew, as well as possible lightning strikes that might ignite further fires.
 The cause of the McKinney blaze was under investigation.